Timusan/timusan.github.io/ja/stories/web-application.md

 <a name="steps"></a>

-One of Shisaa.jp's main pillars is developing custom web based software using only open source tools to bring your idea to life.
+One of shisaa.be's main pillars is developing custom web based software using only open source tools to bring your idea to life.
 No dreadful licensing fees, no nontransparent, black-box software.
 All web applications will be programmed in Python: a very mature, object oriented programming language with a large community of professional developers.

-When developing, Shisaa.jp does not reinvent the wheel and tries to apply existing and proven libraries and concepts to bring your project to the screen.
+When developing, shisaa.be does not reinvent the wheel and tries to apply existing and proven libraries and concepts to bring your project to the screen.
-Using the Flask micro framework as the base ingredient, Shisaa.jp uses a bottoms-up approach to building your web application, avoiding bloat and creating only the parts you need.
+Using the Flask micro framework as the base ingredient, shisaa.be uses a bottoms-up approach to building your web application, avoiding bloat and creating only the parts you need.

 Only the best libraries and tools are coupled together to deliver a fast, secure and slim web application: